ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 If you are not sure if any of the grants in your file already appear in 360Giving tools, check <a href="https://grantnav.threesixtygiving.org/funders" target="_blank">your organisation’s GrantNav page</a>.

 #### Submit a new Data Registry entry
-If you select **Submit a new Data Registry entry** the form asks you to provide the following basic information about your 360Giving data file.
+If you select **Submit a new Data Registry entry**, the form asks you to provide the following basic information about your 360Giving data file.

 - Title and Description